jpasqua/PurpleHaze/README.md

 ## Using PurpleHaze

 *PurpleHaze* lets you view your air quality data on your phone or with a web browser.
 But what do all these numbers mean?
 There are many resources available to help you understand the data; for example, [this page](https://www.epa.gov/pm-pollution/particulate-matter-pm-basics) on the US EPA website.
-The following table summarizes the air quality index values at a high level (adapted from [AirNow.gov](https://www.airnow.gov/aqi/aqi-basics/))
+The following table summarizes the air quality index values at a high level (adapted from [AirNow.gov](https://www.airnow.gov/aqi/aqi-basics/)).
+<a name="color_code"></a>

 |Color|Concern|Range|Description of Air Quality|
 |--- |--- |--- |--- |